jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-The President, Senior Vice President, Treasurer and Secretary shall be elected annually, by a balloting of the members of the Corporation with voting power, and shall each hold office until the next annual meeting of the Corporation and until their respective successors are chosen.
+The President, Senior Vice President, Treasurer and Secretary shall be elected annually, by a balloting of the members of the Corporation with voting power, and shall each hold office until the next annual meeting of the Corporation or until their respective successors are chosen.

 Directors shall serve three (3) year, overlapping terms.
 Three Directors shall be elected each year at the annual meeting, by balloting of the